sandeep-krishnamurthy/LearningsOfMyLife/LeadershipLessons/leadershiplessons.md

 But, never be in situation where you don't have your opinions and suggestions.
 Your team is looking up to you as a leader with opinion and vision.

 3. Lead from the front, be hands-on.
 High achievers love to work for another high achiever.
 You cannot influence and prepare an army of leaders with just a great looking Excel sheet!
 Be like Elon Musk :-)

+4. Focus, focus and focus.
+Great leaders always have strong focus towards a vision.
+They relentlessly try to align every task they do and lead towards that one grand vision.
+Leaders will never spread thin and lose focus.